37miners/nioruntime/README.md

 Without the overhead of HTTP and the Rustlet container, the performance of NIO Runtime is even better as seen by the numbers above.

+# Note about copyrights

+Please note that many of the files were copyright "The Grin Developers", "The BMW Developers" and a few other things.
+These have all been replaced with the notice at the top of the files saying, "Copyright (c) 2022, 37 Miners, LLC".
+If any of the copyright holders have an objection to this, please feel free to contact us by opening an issue in this repo.